Drugs, Medications, and Spinal Injections for Degenerative Disc Disease

 By taking an NSAID, you are building up an anti-inflammatory effect in your system, so it's necessary to take it for awhile.
 That is, NSAIDs won't be as effective if you take them just when you have pain.
 Because they build up in your body and work to limit inflammation, NSAIDs are better for chronic pain sufferers.

 - Neuropathic agents: If you have nerve pain, your doctor may prescribe a medication that specifically targets the nerves.
-Neurontin, Lyrica, and Cymbalta are 3 examples.
+Neurontin (gabapentin) is an example.

-- Opioids (narcotics): In the most extreme cases, and only under careful supervision, your doctor may also prescribe an opioid, such as morphine or codeine.
-Vicodin and Percocet are examples of narcotics.
+- Opioids (narcotics): In the most extreme cases, and only under careful supervision, your doctor may also prescribe an opioid.
+Vicodin is an example of a narcotic.

 - Epidural steroid injection: This is one of the most common injections.
-It's especially effective for low back pain caused by a herniated disc, one of the associated conditions with DDD.
+In many people, an epidural steroid injection is effective to reduce low back pain caused by a herniated disc; one of the associated conditions with DDD.
 An epidural steroid injection (ESI) targets the epidural space, which is the space surrounding the membrane that covers the spine and nerve roots.
-Nerves travel through the epidural space and then branch out to other parts of your body, such as your legs.
-If a nerve root is compressed (pinched) in the epidural space, you can have pain that travels down your back and into your legs (commonly called sciatica, although the technical medical term is radiculopathy).